stuycs-gh-classrooms/nxtm-p00-pd09-fr4eddy-fazbesr/README.md

 ### Forumla
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
 (You may include a picture of the formula if it is not easily typed.)

-The force between two magnetic charges follows Coumb's law for magnetism :
+The force between two magnetic charges follows Columb's law for magnetism :
 F = (k * |q1 + q2|)/r^2

 - F = magnitude of magnetic force